Gust4voSales/appstore-rss-reviews-app/README.md

 - The current implementation only polls reviews for a specific app ID.
 - As a bonus, I added filters by hour (instead of being fixed to the last 48 hours) and by rating.
+- I avoided using 3rd party libraries, as it was requested.

 #### Improvements / Future